-Post Update: Article updated June 16, 2020, and originally published on June 6, 2017, and has been completely revamped and updated for accuracy and comprehensiveness.
+Post Update: Article originally published on June 6, 2017, and updated on June 16, 2020, for accuracy and comprehensiveness.

 Do you dread getting your answering service bill?
 Are you overpaying for these services?

 But understanding the charges on your bill isn’t always easy.
-It is uncommon for call center companies to create confusing, hard-to-decipher statements.
-That makes it hard for you to determine your real answering service cost per month.
+It is not uncommon for answering service companies to create confusing, hard-to-decipher statements.
+That makes it more difficult for their clients to determine their real answering service cost per month.

 Below are three easy steps that can help you answer these questions: